pagespeed-pro/async/README.md

    .then(function() { }) // sheet.css loaded
    .load('other-sheet.css');
 ```

+### Advanced loading and exec/render optimization
-- advanced loading and timing techniques.
+$async provides advanced loading and timing techniques.
 - control the insert target.
 - time the download and/or exec/render using methods such as `requestAnimationFrame`, `requestIdleCallback` and [$lazy](https://github.com/style-tools/lazy) (Intersection Observer).
 - dependency based loading.
 - responsive `Media Query` based loading with cross-browser support for viewport changes.
 - `just-in-time` loading using a custom javascript method.
 ```javascript
 $async(
    [